Our divorce lawyers could probably write you a treatise on fiduciary duty of spouses in California, its rules and the consequences of breaching them.

 Absolutely.
-The California Family Code requires “immediate, full and accurate” disclosures.
-California law has specific rules regarding the exchange of preliminary and final declarations of disclosure, which require, at their heart, a schedule of all assets and debts and a declaration of all income and expenses.
+The California Family Code requires "immediate, full and accurate" disclosures.
+California law has specific rules regarding the exchange of preliminary declaration of disclosure and final declaration of disclosure, which require, at their heart, a schedule of all assets and debts and a declaration of all income and expenses.

 These disclosure laws are so broad that it doesn't matter whether a spouse "thinks" or "believes" something may be his or her separate property.
 Both community and separate property has to be disclosed.

 The disclosure laws also require spouses to update the disclosures when material changes occur.

 What Happens if There is a Breach of Fiduciary Duty?